timothy-huang/my_blog/pages/about.markdown

  {% include subscription_form.html %}

-My goal is to write a minimum of 2 articles a month, with the intention of constantly improving my writing over time.
+My goal this year (2022) is to write a minimum of 2 articles a month, with the intention of constantly improving my writing over time.
 <br>

 ---